Intent Router

 |---|---|

-fresh_personal_data | User wants live local/personal data (calendar, mail, files, system info) |
+fresh_personal_data | User wants live local/personal data or a local personal action such as creating a calendar event |

 same_domain_follow_up | User is continuing a conversation in the same tool domain with changed scope |